 Patient Access to Quality Testing

 Access to quality, innovative testing is critical to the provision of good patient care.
 Clinicians use laboratory test results to diagnose disease and determine a treatment plan for their patients.
 Patients use these same results to monitor their health status.
 Unfortunately, patients’ lab results can disagree depending on where their tests are performed and what measurement procedures are used.
-AACC supports harmonizing—or ensuring uniformity—among these test results so that patients receive the same diagnosis, regardless of where they get tested.
+ADLM supports harmonizing—or ensuring uniformity—among these test results so that patients receive the same diagnosis, regardless of where they get tested.
 Harmonization can improve patient care and outcomes by leading to better clinical guidelines and fewer medical errors, and by increasing patient involvement in care decisions.

 Reimbursement and the Changing Healthcare Environment